Our Essential Services

 How Much Is Health Insurance?

-The average Canadian family spends 4,000 CDN (3,010 USD) on private health insurance premiums, but prices for plans vary depending on the level of coverage and quality.
+The average Canadian family spends 4,000 CAD (3,010 USD) on private health insurance premiums, but prices for plans vary depending on the level of coverage and quality.

 Here is the average cost of health insurance in Canada per month: